StefanoLambiase/biblionet/README.md

 * **Nicola Pagliara**       - *Developer*         - [Nicola-Pagliara](https://github.com/Nicola-Pagliara)
 * **Luca Cristiano**        - *Developer*         - [Zekromaster](https://github.com/Zekromaster)

+## Documentation

+* Project's javadoc can be found in *docs* directory and at the following link: [Javadoc Link](https://stefanolambiase.github.io/biblionet/).
+* Process documentation can be found in *projectDocs*  directory.

 # Technical informations

 In this section we introduce technical informations and installing guides!